afrah1510/mumbai-house-price-prediction/README.md

-# Land Price Prediction using Machine Learning
+# House Price Prediction using Machine Learning

 ## Abstract

 Machine learning algorithms are increasingly being used for the **mass appraisal of real estate** and in **automated valuation models (AVMs)** to help users make informed decisions.
-This project aims to develop a **predictive model for land prices in Mumbai** using machine learning algorithms, while also **analyzing the impact of the COVID-19 pandemic** on property values.
+This project aims to develop a **predictive model for house prices in Mumbai** using machine learning algorithms, while also **analyzing the impact of the COVID-19 pandemic** on property values.

 The model considers several influential factors such as:
 - Location